icpac-igad/arco-ibf/README.md

 ## DevOps routines for Impact Based Forecasting based on Cloud Native Operations and ARCO

-This repostiory contians Python based script to generate IBF based on workflow as described in DOI:10.13140/RG.2.2.36634.41928.
+This repostiory contians Python based script to generate IBF workflow as described in DOI:10.13140/RG.2.2.36634.41928.
 Majorly focusing on DevOPs priciples to have operational generation of IBF considering the cloud computing infrasture and data format in ARCO for cost effective daily/weekly/monthly operational product for DRM.